bppwrite/bppwrite.github.io/content/show/2018-2019/apropos-of-nothing/index.md

 But it’s just “a passing phase,” he tells him.
 “Forget I even said it.”
 Unfortunately, no one can.
 And now that it’s out there, everyone’s lives are turned upside-down, and no one’s relationship is safe from the wreckage.
 In a comedy about love, irony, and cliché, five people struggle with…well…love, irony, and cliché.

-Content Warning: adult language and situations
+*Contains adult language and situations.*

 The BPP box office and lobby will open at 6:30pm, house opens at 7pm.